wp-plugins/paypal-subscription-button/readme.txt

 <em>Feature list</em>

-* Supports "buy now" button.
-* Allows (x) number of days for one time payment using "buy now" button.
-* Uses Wordpress cron to automatically check member status who subscribed using "buy now" button.
 * Supports multiple membership levels
+* Supports one time payment using Buy Now button
+* Allows custom number of days for one time payment using Buy Now button
+* Uses Wordpress cron to automatically check members status who are subscribed to one time payment
+* Intuitive and clean backend for configuration
 * Supports sandbox/testing mode
-* Intuitive and clean backend for configuration
 * Allows sending all IPNs to your email address to monitor every transaction

 == Installation ==